 Aims C. McGuinness Jr.

-Over the past twenty years, McGuinness has advised many of the states that have conducted major studies of their higher education systems and undertaken higher education reforms.
-Major projects (all conducted through NCHEMS) in the past five years were in Alabama, California, Indiana, Kentucky, Louisiana, Missouri, Nevada, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington State, and West Virginia.
-Issues addressed in these projects concerned developing a “public agenda” for the future of higher education, changing relationships between the state and higher education, state policies to address issues raised by the national report card on higher education, Measuring Up 2000/2002/2004/2006, and reform of community and technical college systems.
+Over the past thirty-five years, McGuinness has advised many of the states that have conducted major studies of their higher education systems and undertaken higher education reforms.
+Recent and ongoing projects (conducted through NCHEMS) were in Arkansas, California, Colorado, Connecticut, Kentucky, Illinois, Louisiana, Massachusetts, Mississippi, Nevada, New York, Oregon, Rhode Island, Tennessee, Texas, Virginia, Washington State, and Wisconsin.